GenericMappingTools/gmt/doc/rst/source/tutorial/session-2.rst

 ---------------------

 In many situations we need to annotate plots or maps with text strings;
-in GMT this is done using :doc:`text`.
+in GMT this is done using :doc:`/text`.
 Apart from the common switches, there are 9 options that are particularly useful.

   +-------------------+----------------------------------------------------+